 How to Use and Store Fleet Data

 Using fleet data correctly can improve your fleet management, allowing you to predict trends, behaviour patterns, and problems before they occur.
-With a fleet management app you can make informed decisions that drive revenue, save money and improve driver safety.
+With a fleet management app using Fleetmate telematics and data collected from fuel cards, you can make informed decisions that drive revenue, save money and improve driver safety.
 This article discusses how to use fleet data analytics and fleet reports to maximise your fleet's efficiency.

 What are Fleet Data Analytics?